Gibson Kente

-Gibson Mthuthuzeli Kente (23 July 1932 Duncan Village, Eastern Cape – 7 November 2004, Soweto, Johannesburg) was a South African playwright, composer, director and producer based in Soweto.
+Gibson Mthuthuzeli Kente (23 July 1932 – 7 November 2004) was a South African playwright, composer, director, and producer based in Soweto.
 He was known as the Father of Black Theatre in South Africa, and was one of the first writers to deal with life in the South African black townships.
 He produced 23 plays and television dramas between 1963 and 1992.
 He is also responsible for producing some of South Africa's leading musicians.
 Many prominent artists, including Brenda Fassie, owe their first opportunities on stage to him.